Cetbang

-Cetbang (also known as bedil, warastra, or meriam coak) were cannons produced and used by the Majapahit Empire (1293–1527) and other kingdoms in the Indonesian archipelago.
+Cetbang (originally known as bedil, also known as warastra or meriam coak) were cannons produced and used by the Majapahit Empire (1293–1527) and other kingdoms in the Indonesian archipelago.
 There are 2 main types of cetbang: the eastern-style cetbang which looks like a Chinese cannon and is loaded from the front, and the western-style cetbang which is shaped like a Turkish and Portuguese cannon, loaded from the back.

 Etymology

 The word "cetbang" is not found in old Javanese, it probably comes from the Chinese word chongtong (銃筒), which also influenced the Korean word 총통(chongtong).
 The term "meriam coak" is from the Betawi language, it means "hollow cannon", referring to the breech.
 It is also simply referred to as coak.

 Cetbang in old Javanese is known as bedil.
 It is also called a warastra, which is synonymous with bedil.
 Warastra is an old Javanese word, it means magic arrow, powerful arrow, awesome arrow, or superior arrow.

 In Java, the term for cannon is called bedil, but this term may refer to various types of firearms and gunpowder weapon, from small pistol to large siege guns.
 The term bedil comes from wedil (or wediyal) and wediluppu (or wediyuppu) in the Tamil language.
 In its original form, these words refer to gunpowder blast and saltpeter, respectively.
 But after being absorbed into bedil in the Malay language, and in a number of other cultures in the archipelago, that Tamil vocabulary is used to refer to all types of weapons that use gunpowder.
 In Javanese and Balinese the term bedil and bedhil is known, in Sundanese the term is bedil, in Batak it is known as bodil, in Makasarese, badili, in Buginese, balili, in Dayak language, badil, in Tagalog, baril, in Bisayan, bádil, in Bikol languages, badil, and Malay people call it badel or bedil.